-Chapter 11 is a legal process that involves reorganization of a debtor’s business debts and assets.
+Chapter 11 bankruptcy is a legal process that involves the reorganization of a debtor’s debts and assets.
 It is available to individuals, sole proprietorships, partnerships, and corporations.
-However, it is more popular among corporate bodies.
-The reorganization allows the business to continue operations but under supervision, subject to the debtor’s fulfillment of some of his obligations.
-Since it is the most expensive of all bankruptcy cases, a business should do a careful analysis of all other bankruptcy alternatives before settling for Chapter 11.
+It is most commonly used by corporations.
+The reorganization allows the business to continue operations but under supervision, subject to the debtor’s fulfillment of some of their obligations.
+Since it is the most expensive of all bankruptcy proceedings, a business should perform a careful analysis of all other bankruptcy alternatives before settling for Chapter 11.

 Once a business has filed a Chapter 11 bankruptcy, it is allowed to operate under the management of a debtor, commonly referred to as a debtor in possession.
-The debtor in possession takes control of the business operations and is tasked with accounting for property, examining claims and employment of professionals such as accountants, attorneys, and auctioneers.
-The trustee supervises the compliance of the debtor in possession with the reporting requirements set by the court.
+The debtor in possession takes control of the business operations and is tasked with accounting for property and examining claims and employment of professionals such as accountants, attorneys, and auctioneers.
+A trustee supervises the compliance of the debtor in possession with the reporting requirements set by the court.

-A Chapter 11 case starts at the filing of a petition in the bankruptcy court where you are a resident.
+A Chapter 11 case starts with the filing of a petition in the bankruptcy court where you are a resident.
 The petition may be voluntary or involuntary.
-A voluntary petition is submitted by the debtor, on condition that no prior bankruptcy petition was dismissed due to the debtor’s intentional failure to appear in court or comply with court orders.
-Upon filing the petition, the debtor must submit a schedule of the current income and expenditures, assets and liabilities, executory contracts, unexpired leases as well as a statement of financial affairs.
-After the debtor has filed the petition, he automatically assumes the role of ‘debtor in possession’ and takes control of the business operations and assets during the reorganization.
+A voluntary petition is submitted by the debtor, on the condition that no prior bankruptcy petition was dismissed due to the debtor’s intentional failure to appear in court or comply with court orders.
+Upon filing the petition, the debtor must submit a schedule of current income and expenditures, assets and liabilities, executory contracts, and unexpired leases, as well as a statement of financial affairs.
+After the debtor has filed the petition, they automatically assume the role of “debtor in possession” and take control of the business operations and assets during the reorganization.
 An involuntary petition is filed by creditors who meet certain requirements provided by the bankruptcy court.

-The voluntary petition includes the debtor’s tax identification number, the location of principal assets, residence and his intention to file a plan of organization.
+The voluntary petition includes the debtor’s tax identification number, the location of principal assets, residence, and his intention to file a plan of reorganization.
 When receiving the petition, the bankruptcy court is required to charge a $1,167 filing fee and a $500 administrative fee.
-The fee is paid to the court clerk in whole, or in installments as the court may decide.
-If the court allows payment in installments, the debtor is limited to four installments, with the final batch being not later than 120 days from the date of case filing.
+The fee is paid to the court clerk in whole, or in installments as decided by the court.
+If the court allows payment in installments, the debtor is limited to four installments, with the final payment not being later than 120 days from the date of the case filing.

 A disclosure statement and a plan of reorganization must also be filed with the court.
-The disclosure statement contains details about the debtor’s assets, liabilities and business affairs, that are sufficient enough to allow the creditor to make an informed decision about the plan of organization.
-The plan of organization contains a classification of claims and the treatment of each claim.
-For creditors whose claims are impaired, they vote on the plan of the organization through balloting.
-Creditors who are unimpaired are deemed to accept the plan while creditors who are impaired are assumed to reject the plan.
-After the court has allowed the disclosure statement and tallied the votes, it holds a hearing on whether to confirm the plan of organization.
+The disclosure statement contains details about the debtor’s assets, liabilities, and business affairs, sufficient enough to allow the court to make an informed decision about the plan of reorganization.
+The plan of reorganization contains a classification of claims and the treatment of each claim.
+For creditors whose claims are impaired, they vote on the plan of the reorganization through balloting.
+Creditors who are unimpaired are deemed to accept the plan, while creditors who are impaired are assumed to reject the plan.
+After the court has allowed the disclosure statement and tallied the votes, it holds a hearing on whether to confirm the plan of reorganization.

-Chapter 11 places the debtor in possession, with a role to perform all functions relating to the business except investigative functions and roles of a trustee.
-These functions include examining and objecting to claims, accounting for assets and filing reports as required by the court.
-With the court’s approval, the debtor in possession can employ professionals such as attorneys, accountants, auctioneers, and appraisers to assist in his functions.
+Chapter 11 bankruptcy places the debtor in possession with a role to perform all functions relating to the business except investigative functions and the roles of a trustee.
+These functions include examining and objecting to claims, accounting for assets, and filing reports as required by the court.
+With the court’s approval, the debtor in possession can employ professionals such as attorneys, accountants, auctioneers, and appraisers to assist in his/her functions.

 The trustee is required to monitor the compliance of the debtor in possession with the reporting requirements set by the court.
 If the debtor in possession fails to comply with the reporting requirements of the trustee or bankruptcy court, the trustee may file a motion to have the case dismissed or converted to another chapter of the bankruptcy code.

-An automatic stay order suspends all judgments, foreclosures, collection activities and property repossessions by creditors that arose before the petition.
-The stay against creditors sets in place immediately the petition is filed.
+An automatic stay order suspends all judgments, foreclosures, collection activities, and property repossessions by creditors that arose before the petition.
+The stay against creditors sets in place immediately when the petition is filed.
 It gives the debtor a chance to hold negotiations in a bid to resolve the financial distress.
-In some circumstances, the secured creditors may apply for relief from the automatic stay, to foreclose on the assets and apply the sale proceeds to the owed debts.
+In some circumstances, the secured creditors may apply for relief from the automatic stay to foreclose on the assets and apply the sale proceeds to the owed debts.

 The bankruptcy court requires the debtor to propose a plan within 120 days from the date of filing the bankruptcy petition.
 If the debtor proposes a reorganization plan within the stated period, the court grants another 180 days to allow the debtor to obtain confirmation of the plan.
 The plan designates classes of claims for treatment in the reorganization.
 Also, the plan lists the creditors in order of priority, with secured creditors topping the list.